 The Board of Governors of the U.S. Postal Service is comparable to a board of directors of a publicly held corporation.
-The Board normally consists of up to nine governors appointed by the President of the United States with the advice and consent of the Senate.
+The Board consists of up to nine Governors, the Deputy Postmaster General, and Postmaster General.
+Making a full Board composed of 11 members.
+The Governors are appointed by the President of the United States with the advice and consent of the Senate.

 The nine governors select the Postmaster General, who becomes a member of the Board, and those 10 select the Deputy Postmaster General, who also serves on the Board.
 The Postmaster General serves at the pleasure of the governors for an indefinite term and the Deputy Postmaster General serves at the pleasure of the governors and the Postmaster General.

 In 1970, when the Board was established by the Postal Reorganization Act, the governors of the Postal Service were appointed for terms of nine years.
 The first nine appointments were for staggered terms of one to nine years.
 Subsequent appointments were made for the full nine years.
 On December 20, 2006, President George W. Bush signed the Postal Accountability and Enhancement Act, P.L.
 109-435, which changed the terms of subsequently appointed governors from nine to seven years.
 The Act also added professional qualifications for the governors.
 The governors are chosen to represent the public interest generally and cannot be representatives of special interests.
 Not more than five of the nine may belong to the same political party.
 They shall be chosen solely based on their experience in the field of public service, law or accounting.
 However, at least four of the governors shall be chosen solely based on their demonstrated ability in managing organizations or corporations (in either the public or private sector) that employ at least 50,000 employees.